The EvalManifesto

 Observe, eval, optimize.
 The feedback loop is continuous and ever changing.

-Great AI products are built by cross-functional teams
+Great agents are built by cross-functional teams

 Evals are how these teams collaborate and iterate.

-Software engineers ship and debug AI features.
+Software engineers ship and debug agents.

 PMs define golden datasets, success criteria, and evals.